 Trends in Colorado Springs

 The cost of living in Colorado Springs has steadily increased over the past few years, and it will likely continue that way.
-Home prices are expected to continue to increase, but not quite as rapidly as recent years.
-Household income will increase as well.
-Minimum wage is increasing to $12/hour by 2020.
+Home prices are expected to continue to increase.
+The main factor in our current market is the painfully low inventory.
+Prices will continue to increase until we have more homes for sale.

 Historically, Colorado Springs’ growth has always been a step or two behind Denver.
 This is beginning to shift with plenty of projects and plans underway to catch up to Denver, and it’s starting to show as this Forbes article reports.
 Our cities will never be the same and Colorado Springs is growing up.